International Finance and Accounting BA (Hons)Study level: Undergraduate

 Association of Chartered Certified Accountants

-This course is accredited by Association of Chartered Certified Accountants (ACCA).
+This course is accredited1 by Association of Chartered Certified Accountants (ACCA) for the 2023/24 intake.
 If the accreditation of this course and/or the modules changes, we would seek to notify applicants and students as soon as possible.

 Chartered Institute of Management Accountants

-This course is accredited by Chartered Institute of Management Accountants (CIMA).
+This course is accredited1 by Chartered Institute of Management Accountants (CIMA) for the 2023/24 intake.
 If the accreditation of this course and/or the modules changes, we would seek to notify applicants and students as soon as possible.

 Institute of Chartered Accountants in England and Wales

-This course is accredited by Institute of Chartered Accountants in England and Wales (ICAEW).
+This course is accredited1 by Institute of Chartered Accountants in England and Wales (ICAEW) for the 2023/24 intake.
 If the accreditation of this course and/or the modules changes, we would seek to notify applicants and students as soon as possible.

 Please note that this course offers certain exemptions from professional ACCA, CIMA and ICAEW exams, upon successful completion of the course and subject to certain criteria, application, availability, meeting any applicable visa requirements and additional fees.
 Please visit the relevant websites for further information.